MHSCSClub/FBLA_MobileApp_2015/README.md

 2. Next, extract "MHSEvents-Project.zip" (right-click on it and choose "Extract All") to a known location on the computer.
 3. Launch Android Studio, and allow it to install the Android SDK and the default emulator.
 When presented with the screen shown in [figure 1](fig1.jpg), choose Open an Existing Android Studio Project.
 4. Browse to the folder that you extracted the zip to, and select FBLA2015.
 It will have a different icon than the other folders.5.
 Once the project is open, wait for the Gradle sync to complete.
 Android Studio will then load for approximately 5 minutes.
-6. Next, click on the "play" button when it becomes green [(figure 2)](fig2.jpg), and either launch the emulator by directly pressing OK, or attach a physical phone with USB debugging enabled, select it in the list, and press OK.</>
+6. Next, click on the "play" button when it becomes green [(figure 2)](fig2.jpg), and either launch the emulator by directly pressing OK, or attach a physical phone with USB debugging enabled, select it in the list, and press OK.
-	<li>When Android boots up, unlock the phone, and wait a few seconds.
+	When Android boots up, unlock the phone, and wait a few seconds.
 The app (MHS Events) should now launch, after a brief pause.

 * * *